A hot cup of tea is one of the best things to relax with.

 If possible, try to buy high-quality tea that is flavored with natural bergamot instead of artificial flavorings.

 This traditional variety might be a bit more expensive, but I think the real authentic flavor is definitely worth the purchase.
+And be sure to maintain the flavor and aroma of this high-quality tea by properly storing it in the right containers!

 You will see that these buttery shortbread treats are really awesome with the added fresh aroma of black tea.
 I’m sure they will quickly become one of your teatime favorites.